-Since starting my career as a software developer, I have been to interviews at a few different companies.
+Since starting my career as a software developer, I have been to interviews at various companies.
 I have, however, more often been on the other side of the process: reviewing CVs, analysing code submissions and conducting interviews.
-On a few different occasions, I have been asked how I think we should be structuring our recruitment process and what to look for in Android developers.
-These questions simply don’t have an answer which applies to all situations.
+On a few different occasions, I have been asked how I think the recruitment process should be structured and what is best to look for in Android developers.
+These questions don’t have a simple answer that applies to all situations.

-Hiring (and not hiring) many developers over the last few years has helped me to shape the way I approach it.
-This doesn’t mean I think of myself as an expert on the subject, but just someone who believes (and hopes) he has some valuable insights that might help someone else.
-Therefore, I will attempt to write down some different steps you could include in your recruitment process. 🤔
+Hiring (and unfortunately not hiring) many developers across my working life has helped me to shape the way I approach it.
+I am by no means an expert and still have plenty to learn from others on the topic, but I believe (and hope) I have some valuable insights that may help other people hiring developers.
+Therefore, I will attempt to write down some different steps you could include in your hiring process. 🤔

-This stage shouldn’t really be a surprise to anyone, as obviously you will need some way for candidates to apply for the position.
+This stage shouldn’t come as a surprise to anyone, as obviously you will need some way for candidates to apply for the position.
 This is the first opportunity for the candidate to tell you why they think they are right for the job.

-For some people a CV might be self explanatory, but it is quite amazing how varied CVs can be.
-Over time I must have reviewed hundreds of CVs and I can quite confidently say that every one has been different.
+For some people a CV might be self explanatory, but it is pretty amazing how varied CVs can be.
+Over time I must have reviewed hundreds of CVs and almost every single CV is different in length, style, format and content.
 I have seen a few killer CVs and unfortunately some that weren’t as good.

-As the person reviewing CVs, it is very important to be fair and as objective as possible.
-This means that you should be comparing each CV to the requirements you have decided are needed to do the job.
-For an Android developer these might include things like:
+When reviewing CVs, it is crucial that you be as fair and objective as possible, avoiding any biases you may have.
+A good way to achieve this is to compare each CV to the same set of requirements that you have decided are needed to do the job.
+For an Android developer these may include things like:

 - Live apps on Google Play

 - Network communication such as consuming REST APIs

 - Automation via Continuous Integration services like Bitrise